benkcwong/benkcwong.github.io/content/home/about.md

 +++

-# Biography
+# About Me

-Ben is an epidemiologist at the Centre for Global Health Research at St. Michael's Hospital.
-His research interests include global health, maternal and child health, and infectious disease epidemiology.
-His work focuses on quantifying mortality from tobacco, alcohol, and vaccine-preventable diseases in India.
+I am an Epidemiologist at the Centre for Global Health Research in St. Michael's Hospital.
+We generate and disseminate evidence-based research that aims to quantify the major causes of premature mortality among the world's poorest populations.
+Our research areas include maternal and child health, tobacco control, health policy/economics, and gender inequalities.

+This website is a (not-so-private) hideout for tinkering with quantitative analysis methods, experimenting with data visualization techniques, and improving my scientific communication skills.

+Feel free to say hi and thanks for stopping by!

+"We've been wrong about what our job is in medicine.
+We think our job is to ensure health and survival.
+But really it is larger than that.
+It is to enable well-being." - Atul Gawande